ssola/monachus/README.md

 var_dump($tokenizerJp);
 ```

 As you seen we can use our own adapters in order to tokenize complex languages like Japanase or Chinese.
-Now is time to explain how you can create this adapters.
+Now it's time to explain you how create these adapters.

 ```php
 class MyAdapter implements Monachus\Interfaces\TokenizerInterface